 a) Two words

-When you have an icon that depicts a compound noun (multiple nouns used together that form a new, singular meaning) such as “hot dog”, “video game”, “ice cream”, or “social media” we ask that you do not break the words up into individual tags.
+When you have an item that depicts a compound noun (multiple nouns used together that form a new, singular meaning) such as “hot dog”, “video game”, “ice cream”, or “social media” we ask that you do not break the words up into individual tags.
 In other words, do not add “hot” and “dog” separately, rather keep the words together in a single tag.
 Additionally, do not merge them by subtracting the space.
 Tag as if you were normally writing the word out, as grammatically correct as possible.

 b) Single words

-On the flip side, when you have an icon that represents a compound noun made up of multiple words but with no space in between, such as “rainforest”, “sunflower”, or “waterfall”, please do not break it up into individual tags.
+On the flip side, when you have an item that represents a compound noun made up of multiple words but with no space in between, such as “rainforest”, “sunflower”, or “waterfall”, please do not break it up into individual tags.
 Keep the tag as the whole word, with no spaces in between.
 Again, keep it written out just like you normally would to be grammatically correct.

 7. Logos & Trademarks

 Some of the most popular searches are for company names, specifically social networking sites like Twitter and Facebook.
-In most cases it is ok to use trademarked names as tags (our system will block the ones that can’t), but generally the icons need to be offered for free.
+In most cases it is ok to use trademarked names as tags (our system will block the ones that can’t), but generally the icons, illustrations and stickers need to be offered for free.
 Feel free to read more about our logo & trademark policy.

 8. Offensive Language